cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > **Note**: I often combine the `kernel_traits` declarations and the `flash_fwd_kernel` code to keep them in one block, and I sometimes leave out function declarations that wrap certain blocks of code for brevity.
 If you ever become confused, all important sections link to their source at the top of their subsections for reference.

 **A note on parallel scratch.** Alongside the production kernel, [`scratch/`](https://github.com/cloudui/cuda-triton/tree/main/scratch) contains the small standalone CuTe demos I wrote while losing my mind in confusion.
 The [scratch README](https://github.com/cloudui/cuda-triton/blob/main/scratch/README.md) maps each file to a blog section.
-If a concept ever feels too abstract on the page, run corresponding scratch file and stare at its output for a while.
+If a concept ever feels too abstract on the page, run the corresponding scratch file and stare at its output for a while.
 It might help.
-The instructions to run are in the repos READMEs.
+The instructions to run are in the repo's READMEs.

 **A note on simplification.** As called out in the [intro](#flashattention-but-the-actual-details), this blog walks through a stripped-down mirror of [Tri Dao's production FA-2](https://github.com/Dao-AILab/flash-attention/tree/main/csrc/flash_attn/src).
 Where the source has branches for causal masking, RoPE, KV-cache, dropout, QK SMEM sharing, etc., this kernel doesn't -- the load-bearing FA2 logic is what's left.
 Wherever this kernel diverges from the source in a non-trivial way, I flag it inline.

 # CuTe, the Basics
 As established in the intro, the CuTe docs are a reference; this section is the tutorial that doesn't exist.
 I won't cover all the APIs -- you can intuit 90% of them from context and the FA2 code.
 However, the concepts that turn your evenings into late nights will be waiting for you here.
 It's hard to internalize the motivations for certain CuTe features until you've encountered the problem they're meant to solve, so if a section feels abstract, skip ahead to the FA2 implementation and come back when you hit the wall it was written for.

-> You can find the official docs at https://docs.nvidia.com/cutlass/latest/media/docs/cpp/cute/00_quickstart.html and are worth keeping open in another tab.
+> You can find the official docs at https://docs.nvidia.com/cutlass/latest/media/docs/cpp/cute/00_quickstart.html; they're worth keeping open in another tab.

 ## Why CuTe (and what's CUTLASS?)